-The most common injury site in male professional golfers is the back, followed by the left wrist and shoulder.
+The most common injury site in male professional golfers is in the back, followed by the left wrist and shoulder.
 Female professionals are more likely to injure the left wrist, followed by lower back (McCarroll 1996).
-Amateurs have most trouble with the elbow, which is the number one problem site for women and number two for men.
+Amateurs have the most trouble with the elbow, which is the number one problem site for women and number two for men.

 Four out of five golfers, at whatever level, will suffer low-back pain at some point in their lives.
-In recreational golfers this is usually down to sporadic play, poor swing mechanics or poor physical fitness.
+In recreational golfers, this is usually down to sporadic play, poor swing mechanics or poor physical fitness.